emilbratt/OTGT/Tools/docker/README.md

   |
   ├── cip_info/ -> configs for the main web server that users interact with
   |
-  └── db_datawarehouse/ -> Dockerfile and init script for datawarehouse database
+  ├── db_datawarehouse/ -> Dockerfile and init script for MariaDB datawarehouse database
+  |
+  └── db_retail/ -> Dockerfile and restore database script for the MS SQL retail database
 </pre>